mirinez/Portfolio/doc-portfolio.md

 ### Technology Pills and Buttons

 `.stack-pills` uses flexbox with `gap` and `flex-wrap`.
 Pills use the green accent color with a subtle border.
-Buttons (`.btn-primary`, `.btn-outline`) follow the same color system — primary has a solid green fill, outline has a transparent background with a green border.
+Buttons (`.btn-primary`, `.btn-outline`) follow the same color system, primary has a solid green fill, outline has a transparent background with a green border.

 ### VSCode Panel